mru00/crane_gps_watch/README.md

 The GPS watch is able to record workouts where only heartrate is available, no GPS.
 It is not valid to create GPS records without coordinates.
 In TCX, this is possible.

+If you require a desire a different output format, have a look at [gpsbabel](http://www.gpsbabel.org/).
+The program can convert between many different formats.

 Disclaimer:
 -----------